Fruitcake: Chile

 Pan de Pascua is a fruitcake traditionally eaten around Christmas and Epiphany.

 France

-In France, fruitcake is called gâteau aux fruits.
+In France, fruitcake is called cake aux fruits confits.

 Germany

+In German, fruitcake means Früchtebrot, which is used both as a general and as specific name.
 In Germany, baked goods which fit the description of fruitcake are not usually regarded as cake but rather as sweet breads.

 Stollen is loaf-shaped and often powdered with icing sugar on the outside.
 It is usually made with yeast, butter, water, and flour, with the addition of citrus zest, candied citrus peel, raisins, and almonds.

 The most famous Stollen is the Dresdner Stollen, sold at the Dresden Christmas market, the Striezelmarkt.

-Official Dresden Stollen, produced by only 150 Dresden bakers, bears a special seal depicting Elector Augustus II the Strong.